isoraqathedh/isoraqathedh.github.com/Pseudo/ovecs.md

 ## Manymounting ##

+![An example of two flags mounted serially.
+In this example, two documentation flags are used.
+Even so, the tallness of this flag combination justifies the hard limitation of six flags per pole mounted serially.](img/serial-manymounting.png)

 Manymounting is the practise of mounting more than one flag on the same pole.
 It is different from merely putting one flag next to another in a field, and there are two, not just one, way to mount more than one flag on one pole.
 The most obvious way that this can be done is to simply put one flag on top of another.
 This is called <dfn>serial manymounting</dfn> (E.-Pasaru: želuue̲dulb̲lsa)
 One can repeat this for up to 6 flags at a time.
 The hard cap is to ensure that the highest flags are not so high that its details cannot be seen without using some kind of periscope or ladder.
+Still, the hard cap is rarely reached;
+the maximum that most will ever see is three, and two is far more common.

+If for whatever reason more than six is needed, the typical solution is to mount the next set in another pole, slightly above and to the viewer's right of the mounting point of the first pole with a beam angled to that effect.
+The tilted beam is to ensure that the situation is not to be confused with parallel manymounting.
+However, with each new <dfn>extension beam</dfn> one fewer flag can be mounted, leaving a new maximum of 21 flags;
+and of course all of those extra flags have to be supported somehow, usually using counterweights on the left-hand side or lots of trusses.
+Still, the new 21-flag limit is considered high enough for virtually all circumstances.

 This kind of mounting is fairly simple and is used to indicate hierarchal relationships,